JuliaStats/MultivariateStats.jl/docs/source/ppca.rst

     **Additional notes:**

-    - Function uses the ``maxoutdim`` parameter as an upper boundary when it automatically determs the latent space dimensionality.
+    - Function uses the ``maxoutdim`` parameter as an upper boundary when it automatically determines the latent space dimensionality.

 References
 ~~~~~~~~~~